Is your dog on probation? Because there's no such thing as a"bad dog"—just misunderstood ones!

 Reactivity is emotional.
 Reactivity is all about BIG feelings—fear, excitement, frustration—bubbling over.

-It's not just about "bad behavior," it's about understanding what's setting your dog off and learning how to help them chill out.
+It's not just about "bad behavior"; it's about understanding what sets your dog off and learning how to help them chill out.
 It's hard for your dog to keep it together when the world feels so intense.

 Ready to get started?